Avaxim (Hepatitis A Virus (Inactivated, Adsorbed))

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Pain, redness, or reaction at injection site
+• Local reaction at the injection site

 • Mild fever